How to Make a Timetable

 2. Prioritize the work on this list:

-Now that you have created a list of your work, lets prioritise this list, from most important to least important.
+Now that you have created a list of your work, prioritise this list from most important to least important.
 Re-write this list, with the work that is most important at the first (meaning this work should be done first).

 How to decide what’s important?